You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

 - Sanville, George W. Forty Gospel Hymn Stories.
 Winona Lake, Indiana: Rodeheaver-Hall Mack co., 1945.

 ALSO ON THIS DAY

-1838 – Marie Rafaravavy, a persecuted Christian in Madagascar, meets secretly with a former missionary of the London Missionary Society, who helps her escape to England with some of her persecuted companions.
+1838 – Marie Rafaravavy, a persecuted Christian in Madagascar, met secretly with a former missionary of the London Missionary Society, who helped her escape to England with some of her persecuted companions.

-1884 – Dr. Horace Newton Allen arrives in Chemulpo, Korea, praying for an opportunity to evangelize Korea, where the introduction of Christianity is illegal.
-A rebellion in Seoul will provide the opportunity when Prince Min Yong Ik, a nephew of the king, suffers seven sword thrusts.
-Refusing to flee with other westerners, Allen tends the prince, who miraculously recovers.
-Recognizing that western medicine is an outgrowth of Christianity, the grateful king removes restrictions on Christianity.
+1884 – Dr. Horace Newton Allen arrived in Chemulpo, Korea, praying for an opportunity to evangelize Korea, where the introduction of Christianity is illegal.
+A rebellion in Seoul provided the opportunity when Prince Min Yong Ik, a nephew of the king, suffered seven sword thrusts.
+Refusing to flee with other westerners, Allen tended the prince, who miraculously recovered.
+Recognizing that western medicine is an outgrowth of Christianity, the grateful king removed restrictions on Christianity.